mneikoe/final_cabnest/README.md

 To set up and run the project on your local machine, please follow the steps below carefully:

 Clone the Repository

-bash
-Copy
-Edit
 git clone <repository-url>

 Open the Project in VS Code
 Navigate to the cloned folder and open it using Visual Studio Code.

 Install Dependencies

-Open the terminal in VS Code and run:
+Open the terminal in VS Code and run: npm install

-bash
-Copy
-Edit
-npm install
 Environment Setup
 Create a .env file in the root directory.
 Add your MongoDB connection string and JWT secret:

-ini
-Copy
-Edit
 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret
 Run the Application

 Start the server using:

-bash
-Copy
-Edit
 npm run dev
 The application should now be running at: http://localhost:PORT